RockyKev/cron-job-theme/readme.txt

 = 0.2 = "Manic Monday" - The Bangles
 * Include plugins in a alert
+* Forces you to have plugins before activating.
 * Change the login page
 * Remove all the unnessary stuff

 = 0.1 = "Time After Time" - Cyndi Lauper
 * Remove Menus [Done]